 The initial draft of S-101 was baselined in June 2015.
 This initial version will be the basis for an extensive testing programme.
 There are many new concepts which need to be proved and the draft will undoubtedly evolve throughout this period before a stable version can be published for stakeholder evaluation.
-This revised version will contain all the various catalogues required for testing; feature, portrayal, alerts / indications and agency codes

-5.2.2 -Initial Test Bed
+5.2.2 Initial Test Bed

-The initial test bed will be defined by the test strategy and test plan that is currently under development by TSMAD for S-1010 will be coordinated by the S-100WG as part of the globalgreater S-100 Test Bed (see Section 6).
+The initial test bed for S-101 will be coordinated by the S-100WG as part of the global S-100 Test Bed (see Section 6).
 The test strategy will outline the overarching goals of the S-100 test bed, including: test processes, defect management, responsibilities, and form the overarching guidance for the S-101 test bed and iterative test process.